Korean BBQ in Vancouver: The Complete Beginner's Guide

 The stretch of North Road between Lougheed Highway and Hastings Street in Burnaby is Vancouver's de facto Koreatown, and it remains the centre of gravity for Korean BBQ in Metro Vancouver[1].

-Downtown and Robson
+Downtown and the West End

-Further Afield
+Richmond and Further Afield

 Korean BBQ options have also expanded into Coquitlam and Surrey, following the Korean population's suburban growth.
 Newer spots along Lougheed Highway in Coquitlam offer AYCE at competitive prices, often $2-$5 less than their Burnaby counterparts.